Sustainable

 Two goals are paramount here: decarbonisation [Stop CO2 - emissions] and the recycling economy.
 This requires technological innovation, cooperation, and an innovative policy framework.

-Translated according to: Uwe Schneidewind.
+Translated from Uwe Schneidewind.
 Die Grosse Transformation - Eine Einführung in die Kunst gesellschaftlichen Wandels.
 2018

 Actions